• Loading stock data...

 “I think it’s a very realistic goal,” Goltz said of virtually spotting footballs so soon.
 “But it’s also maybe one of the hardest problems to solve in sports—to the granular level that we do automatic balls and strikes and tennis line calling, and things like that.”

-Sony Hawk-Eye’s sports presence is perhaps most known in tennis, with the technology used for electronic line-calling at Grand Slams like Wimbledon and the U.S. Open, among other top tournaments.
+Sony Hawk-Eye’s sports presence is perhaps most known in tennis, with the technology used for electronic line-calling at Grand Slams like Wimbledon and the US Open, among other top tournaments.
 In soccer, Sony Hawk-Eye’s clients for VAR (video assistant referee), goal line tech, and semi-automated offside include FIFA, UEFA, and the English Premier League.
 Sony Hawk-Eye tech will be used for MLB’s new automated ball-strike (ABS) challenge system in 2026.

 After one season of virtual first-down measurements in the NFL, the league and Sony Hawk-Eye are “already starting to think and work toward the precursors” for spotting the ball, Goltz said.
-“I think the audience was exposed to the process, but also realizes that the ball is still spotted by an official.
+“I think the audience was exposed to the process, but he also realizes that the ball is still spotted by an official.
 So, we’re trying to understand, which is a very difficult problem, how we can help spot the ball in critical situations.”

 “We need to be able to use [technology] to help our officials get it right,” Goodell said.
 “They want to get it right.
 They’re incredibly dedicated professionals.
 But we also need to give them that tool.
 And I think AI is going to be a real opportunity there.
 We are talking with our partners and talking with others about how we implement that to help our officials.”